Christina Aguilera (album): Legacy

-AllMusic noted that "Genie in a Bottle" incredibly hit number one on the Billboard Hot 100 before a music video was even released.
 "Genie in a Bottle" was listed at number 38 on VH1's 100 Greatest Songs of the 90s, About.com placed it at number two on her "Top 10 Songs", while AOL Radio ranked it at number one, calling it her "signature song".
 While listing the "100 Greatest Singers of All Time", Rolling Stone placed Aguilera at number 52, picking "Genie in a Bottle" as one of her "key tracks", writing that "Even in her teen-pop days, she was modeling her dramatic, melismatic technique on old-school soul heroines like Etta James".
 The song was also covered by contestants of many popular talent shows such as American Idol, The X Factor and The Voice.
 "What a Girl Wants" inspired the title of the 2000 romantic comedy film What Women Want, having the track on its soundtrack and on a scene.
 It also inspired the title of the 2003 comedy film of the same name.
 American singer Lady Gaga has called Aguilera's cover of "I Turn to You" an inspiration, as she stated: "When I was 15, I was singing 'I Turn to You' at the top of my lungs trying to hit all her notes.
 So she was an inspiration to me to have a wider vocal range."

 Track listing

-Note: Pressings after the single release of "What a Girl Wants" replace the original 3:52 album version with the 3:35 remix from the music video.
-The insert does not reflect these changes, with the original lyrics and 3:52 track time still listed.
-When the album was officially re-released in 2000 to include the new radio version of "Come On Over Baby (All I Want Is You)", the "What a Girl Wants" lyrics and track time remained unchanged in the booklet, despite still using the newer video mix.